 The cold fact is that marketing is different from internal employee communications.
 Engaging customers through Facebook and YouTube is not the same as building online employee communities on a private, protected system.

-Employees are paid to spend time working for the company, with some employers using a company similar to The Berke Group to find the right employees who fit their needs.
 Customers are lured to social networks with fun and compelling content.
-Some concepts cross over between the two arenas, but they ultimately need to be managed differently.
+Some concepts cross over between the two areas, but they ultimately need to be managed differently.
 However, if you can not reach your customers through social media you might want to look into using other marketing methods.
 Using emails as a way to of reaching customers, is a good way to of interacting with them.
-There are also alot resources that are avilable that might be able to help you to do this, such as something similar to this Samcart review which might be able to help you understand where begin and how to draw your customers in using software.

 So this idea of “a social business” ended up just being a bridge between earlier definitions and the next one.